Aidan-Walsh/Strings/README.md

 3. Run the executable with the text file "text.txt" where every occurrence of "hi" is to be replaced with "hello", and this change is to be saved in a new text file "new.txt" and the number of occurrences is saved to "number.txt":
     - "./replace hi hello < text.txt > new.txt 2> number.txt"
     - If you do not wish to save the number of occurrences, you can just remove the "2> number.txt"
+4. If you run into a permission issue, then run this command and try step 3 again:
+    - "chmod +x replace"
     - Note that if you are running Linux, then you may have to add "sudo" to the beginning of the command to gain super-user privileges.